 A sustainable exercise program must complement any diet; slow and steady wins the race, not a strenuous hike today and nothing for the rest of the week.
 Below are a few general tips which you may find helpful.

 - Start a meal/food diary for your dog.
 Record how much he eats and tally up the caloric intake.

 - Remove separable fat from meat portions and try to avoid obviously fatty meats such as pork and lamb.
-Try cooking meat before serving so that you can separate as much of the fat as possible.
+That's how low fat dog food brands are made.
+Yourself, try cooking meat before serving so that you can separate as much of the fat as possible.

 - Prepare healthy alternatives to biscuit or cookie snacks and have them readily on hand.
 Such snacks may include fruit, vegetables and other unprocessed foods.

 - If you have more than one dog in the house, stealing from other pet’s bowls may be a serious issue that will have to be stopped.
 This problem is likely to increase if one of your dogs is on a restricted diet, so be very watchful and don’t leave bowls of food lying around.

 - If you are expecting visitors, take the initiative and reduce the amount you feed prior to a visitor's arrival – it is inevitable that your guests will hand out an extra treat or food scrap of some sort.

 - Garlic, though not good for the breath, is not toxic to dogs in small amounts and is a natural weight-loss assistant.
 Try crushing a small amount of garlic into your dog's food bowl, although if your dog has not been used to it, do not do this every day.